RPG-29: 2006 Lebanon War

-2011 Syrian Civil War
+Syrian Civil War

-During the Syrian Civil War, Syrian Opposition Forces and Islamic State (ISIL) both used RPG-29s.
+During the Syrian Civil War, Syrian Opposition Forces, Syrian Armed Forces and Islamic State (ISIL) used RPG-29s.

 Mexican Drug War

 The cartels are known to have smuggled RPG-29s with some seized by Mexican forces.

 2014 Gaza War

-During the 2014 Gaza War, Hamas had used RPG-29s to attack IDF Merkava tanks, however because of the recently developed Trophy (countermeasure) they had little effect.
+During the 2014 Gaza War, Hamas had RPG-29s in their inventory.

 Iraqi Civil War

 During the Iraqi Civil War, ISIL has used RPG-29s in Iraq, probably ones taken in Syria.
 And anti-ISIL Shia militias in Iraq have also used RPG-29s, the Iranian produced "Ghadir", which was supplied by Iran.